-According to the industry data, for a company with SAP application development team of 20 members, using tools such as Solman and an average of 6,000-10,000 transports imported to production per year –
+According to the industry data, for a company with SAP application development team of 20 members, using tools such as Solman has an average of 6,000-10,000 transports imported to production per year.

 The DevOps Conundrum for SAP Cloud Applications